callan321/task-ticker-app/README.md

 # task-ticker-app

 A Notion inspired task management application built with Vue.js for the frontend and Django for the backend.

-# n
+# Frontend with Vue Vite

 This template should help get you started developing with Vue 3 in Vite.